Risk Mitigation Tools An Orderly Way to Consider Downside Risks

 The right hand risk mitigation tool then enables you to think about impact levels of the alternative action plans to mitigate the risks you have identified—and the likelihood of the worst coming to worst.

 As well as using my risk mitigation tools, I suggest that you read my post on Reducing Risk to Startup Safely—Successful Entrepreneurs Know How to Deal with the Downside.
 I wrote it with the benefit of hindsight from starting my own new venture.
-Here, too, is a post on reducing risk and uncertainty by Alex Osterwalder (the creator of the Business Model Canvas).
+Strategyzer, the site of Alex Osterwalder (the creator of the Business Model Canvas) has a great Library of Ideas, learnings and methods to help you further your understanding and practice of innovation and reduce risk